 - Section 8 Housing Assistance under the Housing Choice Voucher Program as administered by HUD under 42 U.S.C.
 1437f;

 A sufficient affidavit of support will not be outcome-determinative as to whether an individual is likely at any time in the future to become a public charge.
-Rather, to make that assessment, USCIS adjudicators will apply a complex totality of circumstances test that weighs the alien’s age; health; family status; education and skills; and assets, resources, and financial status, taking into account a broad range of positive and negative factors.
-USCIS notes in the final rule that it interprets “likely at any time” to mean that it is “more likely than not” that the individual at any time in the future will receive one or more public benefits as defined by the rule.
+Rather, to make that assessment, USCIS adjudicators will apply a complex totality of circumstances test that weighs various factors:

-One heavily weighted negative factor is an applicant’s receipt of specified public benefits for 12 or more months in the aggregate within any 36-month period, beginning no earlier than the 36 months prior to the application for adjustment of status or adjustment.
+- Public Benefits: an applicant’s receipt of specified public benefits for 12 or more months in the aggregate within any 36-month period, beginning no earlier than the 36 months prior to the application for adjustment of status or adjustment.
+USCIS would count months separately for each benefit received, “such that, for instance, receipt of two benefits in one month counts as two months.”
 Critically, however, DHS will not regard as a negative factor the receipt of specified benefits prior to the rule’s effective date, with the exception of cash assistance and long-term institutionalization benefits that DHS already considers relevant to the public charge determination under current policy.